Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Props Chance"				"33.3,33.3,33.3,33.3,33.3,33.3"

 			// The Super Tank's prop colors.
+			// Note: Random RGBA combinations will be used if invalid values (values less than 0 or greater than 255) are used.
+			// --
 			// Separate colors with "|".
 			// Separate RGBAs with commas.
+			// --
+			// Character limit: 80
+			// Character limit for each color: 3
 			// --
 			// Minimum value for each color: 0
 			// Maximum value for each color: 255